learn-co-curriculum/dsc-join-statements-lab/README.md

 ## Summary

 Congrats!
-You now know how to use Join statements, along with leveraging your foreign keys knowledge!
+You now know how to use join statements, along with leveraging your foreign keys knowledge!